andrew/ultimate-awesome/README.md

 - [awesome-immigration](https://github.com/acacess/awesome-immigration) - An Awesome list of long-term visas.
 - [awesome-robot-descriptions](https://github.com/robot-descriptions/awesome-robot-descriptions) - A curated list of awesome robot descriptions (URDF, MJCF).
 - [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
+- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners.
-- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-lists](https://github.com/mthcht/awesome-lists) - Awesome Security lists for SOC/CERT/CTI.
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
+- [Awesome-Mamba-Papers](https://github.com/yyyujintang/Awesome-Mamba-Papers) - Awesome Papers related to  Mamba.
 - [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
 This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-create-react-app](https://github.com/tuchk4/awesome-create-react-app) - Awesome list of Create React App articles / tutorials / videos and FAQ.